logo

 Finding the solution

 When it comes to choosing a system, tank operators have a number of insulation solutions available.
 Depending on the contents, external environment and required temperature level, some solutions might be less or more suitable than others.
-Whatever the project, involving insulation engineers in the planning process is vital and will ensure that the
+Whatever the project, involving insulation engineers in the planning process is vital and will ensure that the energy-saving potential of the technology is maximised.

 One of the established insulation materials available is mineral wool.
 Often used to insulate buildings, pipes and storage tanks, mineral or stone wool has become one of the most common insulation materials.
 While demonstrating good sound absorption, fire resistance and reasonable thermal behaviour, mineral wool insulations require a complicated and lengthy installation process.
 In particular for larger tanks, a complex scaffolding system is required to set up the outer insulation structure.
 Conventional tank insulation systems with mineral wool may also require extensive welding of insulation support rings and insulation pins, next to the need for installing banding bars and screws that cause increased heat loss and increased tank builder’s cost.
 While this might not cause major concerns at the early stages of a project, it does, however, result in significant downtime once the tank is in service, making it less suitable for retrofit insulations.